-English 9 E AZ01001

-Sites: CG, VG
+English 9 E AZ01001 Sites: CG, VG Grade: 9

-Grade: 9

 This course offers individualized instruction to meet a student's need in the areas of reading comprehension, reading fluency, vocabulary development, written expression, and grammar.
-This class mirrors the skills and concepts taught in English 9.
-Services directed as indicated by IEP.
+This course is aligned with state standards for English 9.
+Course content and instruction will be differentiated to meet the specialized needs of the students.